How Can Swans Fly?

 Can Swans Fly?

-The beautiful mute swan is a bird with wingspan of 200–240 cm (79–94 inches).
+Swans regularly migrate by air by covering the great distances with a combination of graceful, soaring glides and beautiful wings.
+Thus, the next time you see a swan then try to picture the beautiful flight it may be taking over the sky.
+The beautiful mute swan is a bird with wingspan of 200–240 cm 79–94 inches.
 They are able to fly at up to 88.5 km/h (55 mph) due to their big wings.
-Mute swans race across the water’s surface and flap their wings quickly to get airborne, reaching a top speed of around 48 km/h (30 mph).
+Mute swans run across the water and flap their wings fast to take off and their reaching speeds I about 48 km/h (30 mph).
 Their speed and forceful wingbeats enable them to grow into attractive and skilled pilots.

 Can Swans Fly